“Golden hour is the period of daytime shortly after sunrise or before sunset. So, it’s basically one hour after sunrise and one hour before sunset.”

 - You want to have a night view of the city and have it private with no people around. – Rent a private rooftop, same one-two hours after the sunset.

-- You want to have a proposal in Central Park with a nice view and maybe some flowers decorations.
+- You want to have a photoshoot in Central Park with a nice view and maybe some flowers decorations.
 Morning, or two hours before sunset, preferably on a weekday.

 - Want to have a city view, “Marry Me” letters, candles, strip lights, and no people around.
 Is your budget under $2000?
 Premium light the night package, 1 – 2 hours after sunset.